 No More Free-ish Bugs

-there's a fresh conversation happening at the moment about this is an area where the distinction between a bug bounty program (cash or cash equivalent proactively offered to the public) and a vulnerability disclosure program (which can optionally offer a thankyou listing, swag, or some other non-financial gesture of thanks - but doesn’t commit to this in advance) used to be very clear, but is now quite ambiguous.
+This is an area where the distinction between a bug bounty program (cash or cash equivalent proactively offered to the public) and a vulnerability disclosure program (which can optionally offer a thank-you listing, swag, or some other non-financial gesture of thanks, but doesn't commit to this in advance) used to be very clear, but is now quite ambiguous.

 So I'm the guy who sent the t-shirt out as a thank you.